What is the REF?

 What is ‘evidence of acceptance’?

 It is proof that your research has been accepted for publication on a particular date – the REF guidance requires that we keep track of this information.
-Please send this evidence of the date your work was accepted for publication to email@example.com.
+Please forward the acceptance email to email@example.com.

 Is there a deadline to deposit my work in the Repository when it’s accepted for publication?